sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-As You can see, data that is used in test cases is not so clear and adding new part of data can be tricky.
+As You can see, the data that is used in this test case is not clear, and adding a new portion of data can be tricky.
 All
 parameters
 are `Strings`, so we can pass there anything e.g. `TSHIRT` instead of `T_SHIRT`.
-The other problem is structure of, JUit
+The other problem is the structure of,
+JUit
-don't track any block, so this is only good will of developer to keep test clean in Given-When-Then way.
+don't track any blocks, this is only the goodwill of the developer to keep tests clean in the Given-When-Then way.

 # Conclusion

-In this article we have shown three powerful tools that can leverage code testing to another level.
-Spock framework that
+In this article, we have shown three powerful tools that can leverage code testing to another level.
+Spock framework
+that
-was created to be as close to verbose test case setup as possible, Instancio that can speed up preparation of test
+was created to be more verbose and readable, Instancio that can speed up the preparation of tests
-proces
 and Testcontainers which in some integrations cases is irreplaceable.
 Those libraries can improve readability and make
 test
-proces a bit less boring.
-We also have shown that those tools can be used in real life project, so don't wait and give
+process a bit less boring.
+It is also shown that those tools can be used in a real-life project, so why wait and give
-them a spin in Your next project.
-All examples and code for project You can find in
+them a spin in Your next project?
+All examples and code for the project You can find in
 this [repository](https://github.com/sebastian-blaszczak/testcontainers-spock-instancio).

 Happy coding!